 Blueberry Scones

 These blueberry scones are crisp on the outside, moist and buttery in the middle, and bursting with juicy berries.
-A perfect breakfast or brunch!
+Perfect for breakfast or brunch!

 Blueberry scones